The Organisational Behaviour PhD pathway

 Vincent Mak

-Professor of Marketing & Decision Sciences
+Professor of Marketing and Decision Sciences

 Andreas Richter